mdrafikrft/indian-rail-utils/README.md

-indian-rail-utils
+Indian-Rail-Utils
 =================

-Some command line utils for Indian Railways.
+Here are some command line utils for Indian Railways.

 PNR Enquiry
 -----------